tale-toul/ocp-aws/README.md

 * Register nodes with Red Hat

 * Enable the repositories needed to install Openshift.
+It has been updated to use the now supported ansible verion 2.8 which dramatically reduces the time required to complete the playbooks, and the fast-datapath has been removed since it is not required anymore.

 * Update operating system packages, only when the **update_packages** variable has been defined as true, the default value is false.